 - Fermented food: Aids digestion, nourishes breast milk, and helps rebuild microbiome for those who were administered antibiotics during labor.

 - Bone broth: Slow-simmered bone broth plays a key role in the postpartum practices of many traditional cultures.
 Not only is bone broth nutrient-dense and a rich source of collagen, it also aligns with the traditional practice of serving new mothers warm beverages and soups rather than cold food.
+My go-to bone broth is Kettle & Fire.
+It’s extremely nutrient-dense, high-quality, and tastes delicious.

 - Nut butter: It’s common for new mothers to experience highs and lows due to hormonal fluctuations and fatigue.
-Monounsaturated fats — the majority of fat found in nuts — help combat this by steadying blood sugar.
+Monounsaturated fats—the majority of fat found in nuts—help combat this by steadying blood sugar.
 A quick spoonful of nut butter can be a savior in the early postpartum days.
 I love Santa Cruz Organic peanut butter and Costco’s organic almond butter.

 - Sardines: Sardines are a rich source of many important nutrients that new mothers require, such as DHA, calcium, and vitamin D3.
 They are also available canned, which makes them a quick and easy addition to a meal.